howardroark/pollinate/README.md

 Commander is super simple and smart API for rapidly prototyping command-line tools.
-The creator @visionmedia is clearly a savant when it comes to open-source and undertands exaclty what people are looking for.
+The creator @visionmedia is clearly a savant when it comes to open-source and undertands exactly what people are looking for.

 #### HJSON ([github](https://github.com/laktak/hjson-js))